davidavidavidavidavidave/davidavidavidavidavidave/README.md

 - 👋 Hi, I’m @davidavidavidavidavidave
 - 👀 I’m interested in Software development, edTech, music and working with good people
 - 🌱 I’m currently learning Ruby, Javascript, HTML, CSS, React and integrating AI
-- 💞️ I’m looking to collaborate on products for teachers and students
+- 💞️ I’m looking to collaborate on products that make a positive difference to people's lives
 - 📫 How to reach me: www.linkedin.com/in/davidedwardhickson

 <!---